 - You must be fluent in either English or French.

 Each year, countries that are un- or under-represented in the United Nations, are invited to take part in the Young Professionals Programme.
-Countries taking part in the Programme this year are:
+Participating countries will be announced later this year.